-In this study, talimogene laherparepvec is an investigational medicinal product for use only in approved clinical trials by trained medical professionals at an authorised study site.
+Talimogene laherparepvec is an investigational medicinal product for use only in approved clinical trials by trained medical professionals at an authorised study site.

-It will be supplied by Amgen directly to the study site and appropriate records/traceability of shipments will be maintained in line with the requirements of Good Clinical Practice (GCP).
+It will be supplied by Amgen directly to the study site and appropriate records/ traceability of shipments will be maintained in line with the requirements of Good Clinical Practice (GCP).

-After talimogene laherparepvec has been administered the injection site is covered with a dry occlusive dressing before the patient leaves the medical facility. .
+After talimogene laherparepvec has been administered the injection site is covered with a dry occlusive (air-tight and water-tight) dressing before the patient leaves the medical facility.
+The occlusive dressing covers the injection site for up to 1 week.
 Given the nature of the product administration directly into the patient's tumours, the use of an occlusive dressing provides a physical barrier to virus leakage.
 The risk of exposure of the medical professionals involved in the patients' care and the patients' family on returning home from the study site facility to talimogene laherparepvec is also minimised by the data already obtained on talimogene laherparepvec which demonstrates the absence or low levels of shedding of virus.